diku-dk/futhark/docs/man/futhark-bench.rst

   Do not run the compiler, and instead assume that each benchmark program has already been compiled.
 Use with caution.

+--exclude-case=TAG

+  Do not run test cases that contain the given tag.
+Cases marked with "nobench" or "disable" are ignored by default.

 EXAMPLES
 ========